Hamilton, Sarah (Oboe)

-Dr. Sarah Hamilton is Associate Professor of Oboe at the State University of New York, College at Fredonia, where she is a longtime member of the touring Fredonia Woodwind Quintet.
-She is principal oboe with the Western New York Chamber Orchestra and the English Horn player with the Erie Philharmonic.
-She has also performed regularly with Bach and Beyond, the Chautauqua Symphony and the Buffalo Philharmonic.
-Sarah has appeared as a soloist with the Württemberg Chamber Orchestra, the Erie Philharmonic, the Western New York Chamber Orchestra, the Chicago Chamber Orchestra, the Fredonia College Orchestra and Wind Ensemble, and at conventions of the International Double Reed Society.
-She recently premiered a work for English horn by composer David Finko.
-Sarah has also given presentations on making the oboe more accessible in public school programs at New York State, Erie County and Chautauqua music teacher association conferences.
+Dr. Sarah Hamilton is Professor of Oboe at the State University of New York at Fredonia, where she is Interim Associate Director, chair of Performance, and a longtime member of the touring Fredonia Woodwind Quintet.
+She is principal oboe with the Western New York Chamber Orchestra and English Hornist with the Erie Philharmonic.
+She has also performed regularly with Bach and Beyond, the Buffalo Philharmonic and the Chautauqua Symphony.
+Sarah has appeared as a soloist most recently with the Orchard Park Symphony (on bass oboe), the Erie Philharmonic, the Western New York Chamber Orchestra, the Fredonia College Orchestra and Wind Ensemble, and at conventions of the International Double Reed Society.
+She began her professional career as 2nd oboe and English horn with the Windsor (Ontario) Symphony.

 Recently, as a member of the touring Can-Am Oboe Trio, Sarah received a Canada Council Grant for the creation of new oboe trio repertoire by Canadian composers.

 Sarah has given many presentations on making the oboe more accessible in public school programs at New York State, Erie County, Chautauqua County, and Ontario, Canada music teacher association conferences.